danieltannn/ITP_24/README.md

 # ITP_24
 ## Raspberry Pi Zero W - GitLab
 Records the different attempts to rebuild the P4wnP1 ALOA image file using the built script from https://gitlab.com/kalilinux/build-scripts/kali-arm/-/blob/master/raspberry-pi-zero-w-p4wnp1-aloa.sh.
+At the same time, the different errors and solution have also been noted down and explained.

 ## Raspberry Pi Zero W - P4wnP1 A.L.O.A
 Records the different attempts to rebuild the P4wnP1 ALOA image file using the built script from https://github.com/RoganDawes/P4wnP1_aloa/blob/master/build_support/rpi0w-nexmon-p4wnp1-aloa.sh
+At the same time, the different errors and solution have also been noted down and explained.

 ## Libcomposite
 Turn the Raspberry Pi Zero W into a composite gadget.